chn-challenger/project_maths/readme.md

 Some of the critical methods that ```Expression``` need to implement are:
 * ```expand``` to expand something like *(x+2)(y-3)* into a sum *xy+2y-3x-6*, and any such expressions such as *((x+2)(y-3)+4)(a-b+5)*.
 * ```latex``` return latex string representation of any expression.
 * ```expand_to_rsum``` short for expand to a sum of rationals.
 This is a more general way to expand, it will expand an expression involving fractions/division into a sum of fractions.
-Note it will need to deal with fractions inside fraction situation.
+Note it will need to deal with fractions inside fraction situation - however many layers.
 * ```simplify``` cancelling terms, collecting like terms.

 The above methods are also the most challenging to write, I have spent too long writing and rewriting them.
 And an effort to refactor these methods is the main reason for all the rewrites.
 In my latest attempt (5th?
 6th? lost count...), I feel I may have it.